 In 1970, Matson sold the Monterey to the Pacific Far East Line (named more than once in "Killer At Sea").
 Pacific Far East used it until 1978, when it was laid up for undisclosed reasons.

 In 1988, after being laid up for ten years, the SS Monterey was acquired by Aloha Pacific Cruises, which rebuilt it into a full-time cruise ship.
+You can see a picture of the SS Monterey in its cruise-ship configuration at this link: http://www.cruiseshipodyssey.com/Classic%20Photographs.htm.
 Passenger shipping was a dying trade in those days, and within a year, Aloha Pacific was bankrupt.

 Two years later, the Monterey was chartered and then purchased by Star Lauro (later, Mediterranean Shipping Cruises), which used it successfully in the Mediterranean until 2006.
 This link will take you to a picture of the Monterey in its MSC livery: http://www.ssmaritime.com/matson-msc-monterey.htm.
 As you scroll down the page, you will see the Monterey transformed from its Matson / Pacific Far East appearance and to its Aloha Pacific appearance.
 Notice that, here, the "M" on the funnel (smoke stack) stands for "Monterey" and not "Matson," as it did in its earlier livery.